-Electrical Interlocks.
-The contactors will accommodate a total of two Type L-46 or L-47 electrical interlocks, which may be selected in any combination that does not exceed the maximum allowable quantities listed in Table No. 1.
+ELECTRICAL INTERLOCKS.
+The contactors will accommodate a total of four Type L-46 or L-66 electrical interlocks, which may be selected in any combination that does not exceed the maximum allowable quantities listed in Table No. 1.

-Table No. 1 ELECTRICAL INTERLOCK APPLICATIONS
+TABLE NO. 1 ELECTRICAL INTERLOCK APPLICATIONS

-ELECTRICAL Interlock Type MAXIMUM ALLOWABLE NUMBER OF INTERLOCKS TO BE APPLIED TO A CONTACTOR
+ELECTRICAL MAXIMUM ALLOWABLE NUMBER

+INTERLOCK OF INTERLOCKS TO BE APPLIED

+TYPE TO A CONTACTOR

 L-46 Normally Open 2

-L-46 Normally Closed 2
+L-46 Normally Closed 4

-L-47 Normally Closed (delayed break) 2
+L-66 Normally Closed 4

+(Delayed Break)

-Total number of interlocks of all the above types that can be applied to one contactor.
-2
+Total number of inter-

+locks of all the above

+types that can be ap- l i

+plied to one contactor 4

-The Type L-46 electrical interlock is obtainable as a normally-open or a normally-closed interlock, and either combination can be furnished as a front-connected or a rear-connected assembly.
+The Type L-46 electrical interlock is obtainable as a normally-closed interlock.
 For more complete information refer to Instruction Leaflet 15-829-L46-1B.

-The Type L-47 electrical interlock is a normally-closed, delayed-break interlock available in both front-connected and rear-connected assemblies.
-It differs from the Type L-46 normally-closed interlock in that its contacts separate late, rather than early, in the closing cycle of the magnet; and it should be applied only where such a delayed-break action is required.
+The Type L-66 electrical interlock is a normally closed, delayed-break interlock.
+It differs from the Type L-46 normally-closed interlock in that it contacts separate late, rather than early, in the closing cycle of the magnet; and it should be applied only where such a delayed-break action is required.
 For all ordinary applications, the Type L-46 interlock should be used.
 For more complete information refer to Instruction Leaflet 15-829-L47-1A.

 The stationary contact assembly of either type of interlock is mounted on the moulded base of the contactor beside the arc shield.
-A molded insulating detail occupies this location when the contactor is assembled without interlocks at the factory, and this must be discarded at the time an interlock is mounted.
 The moving contact assembly is secured to the contactor armature by means of a single screw.
 Care should be taken when installing an interlock to make certain that its moving parts function freely, and that the contact gaps and overtravels conform to the information given in its instruction leaflet.